mah-sam/Dynamic_to_Static/README.md

 ## License

-This script is licensed under the MIT License.
+This script is licensed under the Apache License 2.0 License.
 See the `LICENSE` file for more information.